 Whether you want to pay off debt, renovate your home, invest in real estate, or start a business, read on to see the benefits and drawbacks of home equity sharing, and how they compare to more traditional home equity loan options.

-Jump to the Benefits of Home Equity Sharing and Downsides of Home Equity Sharing for the full review.
+Jump to the Benefits of Home Equity Sharing, Downsides of Home Equity Sharing, and top companies to consider for the full review.

 Pros & Cons